Gavin1103/Visie-op-de-uitslag/documentation/sprintReviews/sprintReview5.md

+**Sprint Review Feedback – Sprint 5**
+**Date:** 08-01-2025
+**Attendees:** Aaron, Jasper, Gavin, Esa
+**Reviewer:** Maarten Post

-### Feedback per learning outcome (sprint 5):
+### Feedback per Learning Outcome:

-Outcome 9.4 productquality, UX-UI
+**Outcome 9.4 – Product Quality, UX-UI:**

-- I like the map, it is exactly what I want as a user.
+- The map is exactly what I want as a user—great job!
-- Nice feedback (the info messages)
+- The feedback messages (info messages) are very clear and helpful.
-- Directly send user to the topic after creating topic
+- Good idea to directly send users to the topic after creating one.
-- Improve responsiveness
+- Improve the responsiveness of the website.

-Outcome 9.5, 9.6 Organization
+**Outcome 9.5, 9.6 – Organization:**

-- Good sprintplanning
+- Excellent sprint planning.
-- Good use of merge request
+- Great use of merge requests.
-- Good use of the gitflow
+- Effective application of the Gitflow workflow.

-Outcome 9.5, 9.7 Future-oriented organizing
+**Outcome 9.5, 9.7 – Future-Oriented Organizing:**

-- I like that you can block or deactivate a user
+- It’s impressive that users can be blocked or deactivated.

-Outcome 9.8 deployment
+**Outcome 9.8 – Deployment:**

-- Good that you guys have deployed the website.
+- Great that the website has been deployed.

-Wij gaan als team de feedback die wij hebben gekregen analyseren en kijken hoe wat dat kunnen toepassen in ons product.
+### Next Steps:
+As a team, we will analyze the feedback we received and determine how to apply it to improve our product.